COLE Name Study

 Flag Bearing the Irish Harp

 WHEN?
-The starting reference point is the lifetime of Henry COLE (my 4x great-grandfather).
+The starting reference point is the lifetime of Henry COLE (my 4th great-grandfather).
 He was born about 1790 in Bawnlea Townland, Kilcooly parish, Tipperary, Ireland.
 His first mention in Upper Canada (Ontario) that I have found to date is a 7 Dec 1825 Land Petition for 200 acres in what is now within the municipality of Mississauga, Peel County, Ontario, Canada.

 Although Henry's brother Peter COLE also petitioned for land at the same time in the same region, Peter and his family put down roots west of this area, in Goderich Township, Huron County, Ontario, Canada.

 WHAT?
 I will list here links to sources, and references to information that I have collected or prepared on the Irish Palatine COLE family.
-The goal is, through collaboration, to pool ideas and information to attempt to compensate for a scarcity of available records due to the early time period (e.g., before regular civil censuses) or due to "black swan" events such as conflict (e.g., the destruction in 1922 of the records office during the Irish civil war).
+The goal is, through collaboration, to pool ideas and information to attempt to compensate for a scarcity of available records due to the early time period (e.g., before regular civil censuses) and "black swan" events such as conflict (e.g., the destruction in 1922 of the records office during the Irish civil war).

 It is my hope that visitors to this page will leave comments about their own findings or potential sources.